Tokyo — 4-day itinerary

 ~80 minutes · ~$28 (round-trip foreigner discount available)

 After clearing customs at Narita Terminal 1, follow the blue 'JR' signs down to B1F.
-Buy the round-trip foreigner ticket at the JR EAST Travel Service Center (passport required).
-Take any N'EX train heading to Shinjuku — it's the terminus, so you can't miss the stop.
+Show your passport at the JR EAST Travel Service Center to buy the foreigner round-trip ticket (~$50, valid 14 days — far better value than single tickets).
+Take any N'EX train heading to Shinjuku — it's the terminus, so you literally can't miss it.
 From Shinjuku Station's South Exit, the hotel is a 6-minute flat walk through Kabukicho.
+If you arrive on a weekend evening, grab bottled water and an onigiri at the konbini inside the station before you leave — you'll get hungry on the way.

 Day 1